nonmodernist/magic-lantern/docs/QUICKSTART.md

 ## What's Next?

-- Learn about [Research Profiles](./PROFILES.md) to focus your searches
+- Learn about [Research Profiles](./RESEARCH-PROFILES.md) to focus your searches
 - Understand [Search Strategies](./SEARCH-STRATEGIES.md) to see how queries are generated
-- Explore [Analyzing Results](./ANALYZING-RESULTS.md) to work with the JSON output
 - Create [Custom Profiles](./CUSTOM-PROFILES.md) for your specific research needs